 As a result, a new charity (the ‘Golden Green Mission Hall Charity’ – Charity Commission Reg.
 No. 3040067) was established, with trustees being drawn from the Golden Green Association, the civil parish council and the PCC.
 This charity takes responsibility, under a sub-lease from the civil parish council, for the maintenance and running of the building for community hall purposes, and arranges the letting of the hall to other bodies, societies, clubs etc and also to private individuals for party celebrations and the like.

-Notwithstanding the use of the Mission Church Hall building for community hall purposes, services of divine worship continue to be held at the Mission Church.
+Notwithstanding the use of the Mission Hall building for community hall purposes, services of divine worship continue to be held at the Mission Church.
 On the third Sunday of each month the Vicar leads a short service at 12 noon, plus special services at Christmas and Easter.

 The Sunday pew sheet at the parish church provides precise details of the timings of these services (or check by telephoning the Vicarage on 01732 850238).